Shapinsay: Transport

+The development trust offers electric bicycles for hire and operates 3 electric vehicles which are available to residents, community groups on the island and visitors.

 Education and culture

-Shapinsay has a primary school, which in the 2006–7 academic year had 26 pupils.
-Before 1995, the island also had a secondary school but lost this because of falling enrolment and improved transport links with Kirkwall, to where Shapinsay secondary pupils now travel.
+Shapinsay has a primary school, which in the 2022–23 academic year had 23 pupils.
 The school doubles as a community centre and is host to a learning centre supported by the UHI Millennium Institute.
 This centre uses the internet, email and video-conferencing to allow students in Shapinsay to study without leaving the island.

 In December 2006, the pupils staged a joint Christmas show with a school in Grinder, Norway, 875 km from Shapinsay.
 The schools used the internet to collaborate, supported by BT Group (BT), which upgraded the school's broadband connection.
 The finale of the show involved the Norwegian pupils singing Away in a Manger in English while the Shapinsay pupils responded with En Stjerne Skinner I Natt in Norwegian.
 This multilingual collaboration was somewhat easier for the Grinder pupils, who are taught English from the age of six.
 This collaboration was part of an ongoing relationship between the schools, whose children exchange letters and cards.
 Shapinsay school's headteacher has visited the Norwegian school, and there are plans for a reciprocal visit in 2008.

 Shapinsay Community School has gained a Silver Award under the international Eco-Schools programme.
 School pupils have carried out an energy audit, helped to plant more than 600 trees close to the school and carried out energy saving campaigns.
 Shapinsay pupils have also won an award from the Scottish Crofters Commission for producing a booklet on crofting on the island.